Helping children and teenagers find their place of calm

 How it works:

-During their time together, DJ teaches her young students postures (asanas), breathing techniques (pranayamas), and meditation to magnify their inherent goodness.
+With the little ones, DJ teaches her students postures (asanas), breathing techniques (pranayamas), and meditation to magnify their inherent goodness.

 At the end of each session, students have the chance to immerse themselves in a world of ease, poetry, and inner connection with the assistance of deep relaxation (yoga nidra), visualization, energy work, crystal healing, and specially chosen essential oils.
 In addition, I ask my students to bring a binder with plastic slip covers, and over time, students fill the binder with unique practices — many of them custom made — that they will be able to refer to, time and time again, whenever they are in need of centering and balancing themselves in years to come.

 Through the postures, kids experience embodiment and learn to exude confidence from within.
 There is an increase in flexibility, body strength and balance.